ToyotaInfoTech/RAMN/docs/quickstart.rst

 - `Download and install VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_.
 - `Download a Kali Linux VirtualBox Image <https://www.kali.org/get-kali/#kali-installer-images>`_.
-- Unzip the 7z image using `7zip <https://www.7-zip.org/>`_).
+- Unzip the 7z image using `7zip <https://www.7-zip.org/>`_.
 - Double-click the vbox file to open it with VirtualBox.
-For faster USB communications, you can open Settings > USB and select USB 2.0 or USB 3.0.
+If you encounter USB issues, open Settings > USB and try USB 2.0 or USB 3.0 (virtual machine must be powered off).
 - Login with username kali (password kali).

 From here, you should be able to follow the Linux instructions below.